tejaswivij/Mobile-App-Security-with-Permission-Pairs/README.md

 **Step 4: Creating feature vector from .apk files**

 Use the ** Feature Extraction.ipynb **to create a CSV file containing feature vectors of all apps.

+## **Module 2: Feature Selection and Model Building**

+In this module, we trained a LightGBM classifier using K-Fold cross-validation to ensure robust evaluation across different data splits.
+In addition, we analysed and identified significant permission pairs that contribute to app behaviour, which were used as important features for classification.
+The best-performing model (highest accuracy) was then saved for future use, ensuring reproducibility and efficiency.
+LightGBM offers a better trade-off between accuracy and model complexity on the combined dataset, making it a suitable choice for this task.

+Use can use the **permpair_cross_validation.ipynb** to check model performance with other models, and **permpair_cross_validation.ipynb** for significant feature selection.